Teams vs SharePoint vs OneDrive: How to Choose

 They do not need an intranet, company news, or real-time chat and collaboration hubs in SharePoint and Teams.
 Since they can manage and maintain their file structure, OneDrive makes sense for single users.
 They may also have large file attachments going in or out of email, so OneDrive again gives them precisely what they need: a shareable link to large files that do not clog up email boxes.

-Given that there are many free options for email and web conferencing available, it may make more sense to keep costs low until they grow.
-Once they add staff and need more security controls, they can investigate more comprehensive Office365 packages that include SharePoint and Teams.
+Given the many free options for email and web conferencing, it may make more sense to keep costs low until they grow.
+Once they add staff and need more security controls, they can investigate more comprehensive Office365 packages, including SharePoint and Teams.

-The best choice for the Single User is OneDrive.
-It offers enough file sharing at a price point that makes sense.
+OneDrive is the best choice for the Single User.
+It offers enough file sharing at a reasonable price point.

 Small Business Should Use Teams

 Let's continue with our Excel expert as he grows his business.
 After several successful projects, our expert has decided to form a company with a couple of other experts.
-Together, they can offer more and attract larger and more lucrative projects.
+Together, they can offer more and attract more significant and more lucrative projects.
 The file-sharing aspects above are still needed.
-However, with more people, they need centralized email and internal access, collaboration, and communication on files and with each other.
+However, more people need centralized email and internal access, collaboration, and communication on files and with each other.

 Given we are only talking about three people in the company — and perhaps a few contractors — the access to work needs to be as streamlined as possible.
 They do not need to store vast amounts of company policies and procedures, and there are no internal communications from HR, but they do need to be able to get together and work on files in real-time quickly.
 In a Teams channel, they can directly access team-related email, calendar, IM, and files.
 Video calls and screen sharing are all ready to go within the Teams app.